vk-cs/docs-public/docs/en/networks/vnet/concepts/net-types/net-types.md

 _External network_ (`ext-net`, `internet`) provides access to the subnets with the public IP addresses and exists across all projects.
 It is used to provide services with the Internet access.
 See details in the [Network addressing and internet access](../ips-and-inet) section.

 It is not possible to edit or delete the subnets of that network.
-The following operations can be performed via personal account, OpenStack CLI or Terraform:
+The following operations can be performed via management console, OpenStack CLI or Terraform:

 - Assigning the network to a virtual machine.
 - Assigning the network for a router external network connection.